-TCL, a tech company that creates Android devices, began messing with the idea of flexible OLED panels to make smart devices as we’ve never seen before.
-Prototypes have been released showing a double-folding tablet with two hinges and can collapse a large device into something smaller and sleeker.
-The device also has a rollable screen and unrolls at the side.
+TCL, a tech company that creates Android devices, began messing with the idea of flexible OLED panels to make smart devices as we’ve never seen them before.
+Prototypes have been released showing a double-folding tablet with two hinges that can collapse a large device into something smaller and sleeker.
+The device also has a rollable screen that unrolls at the side.

 Samsung Galaxy Z Fold 2

 The Samsung Galaxy Z Fold 2 comes with a 6.2-inch outer screen that can move to a 7.6-inch inner display.
-The hinges are made for a sturdy material that promises to keep it together and offers a smooth open and close.
-If you want to use your foldable phone for a camera, maybe move on since the photo quality is good, but not as good as other Samsung devices.
+The hinges are made of a sturdy material that promises to keep it together and offer a smooth opening and closing.
+If you want to use your foldable phone as a camera, maybe move on since the photo quality is good but not as good as other Samsung devices.
 The phone is also a bit awkward to hold when attempting to take a photo because of its size.

-Lastly, the battery life.
-The phone is said to have a 4,500-mAh battery capacity.
-The screens can refresh a lot faster on this phone, but it leads to more batter being used then.
-The good news is the battery life is pretty good with heavy use of the phone.
-It isn’t the best battery out on the market, but it can last from morning to evening on a single charge.
+Lastly, the battery life The phone is said to have a 4,500-mAh battery capacity.
+The screens can refresh a lot faster on this phone, but it leads to more battery being used.
+The good news is that the battery life is pretty good with heavy use of the phone.
+It isn’t the best battery on the market, but it can last from morning to evening on a single charge.

 Lenovo ThinkPad X1 Fold

-The tablet runs on Windows 10 Pro, but there isn’t a lot of customizable features on it.
-It comes with a Bluetooth keyboard that will magnetically snap to the bottom half of the tablet, and it is a good quality keyboard.
-Now the price for this bad boy is steep and not for the faint of heart.
+The tablet runs on Windows 10 Pro, but there aren’t a lot of customizable features on it.
+It comes with a Bluetooth keyboard that will magnetically snap to the bottom half of the tablet, and it is a good-quality keyboard.
+Now, the price for this bad boy is steep and not for the faint of heart.
 The tablet starts at $2,499.

 HP Pavilion x360

 The screen is a touchscreen and has a good response, and it comes with an Intel Core i5-8265U processor and 8GB of RAM.
-You can open a lot of tabs and play YouTube with no issues from this laptop.
+You can open a lot of tabs and play YouTube with no issues on this laptop.
 However, the HP Pavilion isn’t up to par with our other devices when it comes to battery life.
-The average battery life is around 6 hours, which is below a standard laptop.
+The average battery life is around 6 hours, which is below the standard for a laptop.